floatdrop/ringchan/README.md

 ok  	github.com/floatdrop/ringchan	3.050s
 ```

+For high-throughput write-heavy workloads it is better to use preallocated ringbuffer, like https://github.com/peterbourgon/rb

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.